Taylor-Bracone/ist412/README.md

 ● Password = password

+# M04-A03 Two Implemented Use Cases Integrated with First Usecase + Login/Authentication Implementation with Clean, Refactored Code

 Team-Member ID 	  Team-Member Name 	Percentage Efforts in Particular Assignment 	Brief of Efforts in the Tasks Contribution